 Volunteer projects enrich the lives of young children and offer faith members a way to put faith into action.
 See this example of community members in action during Keller Williams’ May 2015 RED Day of Service in Wake County.

 Places of worship can also lead fundraising efforts and work with WCSS on matching gift campaigns.
 If your place of worship would like to make a donation to help us support more children, click here or contact Phyllis Barbour / (919) 723-9271.

 Want to learn more about how the faith community can support learning opportunities for young children in need?
 WCSS is happy to meet with you to discuss our work or come and make a presentation at your place of worship.
 Our team is available on nights and weekends when your members are present.
-Contact Nikki McDougald, Community Outreach Coordinator at email@example.com or call (919) 723-9292 to be added to the annual Faith Breakfast invitation list or to discuss the Faith Circle.
+Email Nikki McDougald, Community Outreach Specialist or call (919) 723-9292.

 Making the case for faith engagement in early childhood education

 - Strengthening Families and Communities by Strengthening the Next Generation

 - See more research on the value of early education.